ThomasSel/CV/README.md

 ## Education

 #### Makers Academy (Oct.
 2022 to Feb.
 2023)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
+- A selective 12 week intense software development bootcamp
+- Specific topics covered include:
 	- OOP, TDD
 	- Ruby, RSpec

 #### University of Warwick (Oct.
 2016 to Jul.
 2020)

 - Mathematics and Physics: 1st class BSc MMathPhys
-- In my final year project, I programmed a model and used machine learning to predict the shape of a satellite depending on how it reflected sunlight towards earth.
+- In my final year project, I programmed a model and used machine learning to predict the shape of a satellite depending on how it reflects sunlight towards earth.
 - Other programming modules including HPC

 #### Cité Scolaire Internationale, Lyon, France (2009 to 2016)